 Things You'll Need

 Start by gathering your containers.
-Used, cleaned yogurt cups are great starter pots, as are the small individual servings of ice cream cups.
-Or you can get small pots from a garden center, but for economical gardeners recycling those snack cups is the best way!
-You will need as many as the number of plants you want to grow.
+Used, cleaned yogurt cups are great starter pots, as are the small, individual-serving ice cream cups.
+You can also get small pots from a garden center, but for economical gardeners recycling those snack cups is the best way.
+You need as many containers as the number of plants you want to grow.

 Fill each container with potting soil.
 You can purchase this very cheaply at many discount stores or any garden center.
-Fill the containers half to three quarters full.
-Using your finger or a spoon poke a hole about an inch deep and drop 2 or 3 watermelon seeds in each hole.
-One hole per container!
+Fill the containers half to three quarters of the way.
+Using your finger or a spoon poke a hole in the center, about 1 inch deep, and drop two or three watermelon seeds in the hole.

-Cover your seeds with soil and water the soil til it's moist.
-Be careful not to over water these small containers as this could cause the seeds to rot and never grow.
-If you over water them, try sitting them in the sun for a few days and letting the soil dry out.
-When it's completely dry add a little water and wait, hopefully your seed will have survived!
+Cover your seeds with soil and water the soil until moist.
+Be careful not to overwater these small containers as this could cause the seeds to rot and never grow.
+If you overwater them, try sitting them in the sun for a few days and letting the soil dry out.
+When it's completely dry, add a little water and wait to see if your seed has survived and germinates.

 Once sprouted, continue to water as needed until they've grown a bit.
 You may have several sprouts in each container.
-After they start to really grow you'll want to thin them back to just one or two sprouts.
+After they start to really grow, thin them back to just one or two sprouts.
 Do this by snipping the excess plants off near the soil.
-The remaining plants will grow stronger and bigger!
+The remaining plants will grow stronger and bigger.

-Finally, once your plants are big enough to survive outside (and the weather is warm enough) plant them in a sunny spot and water them regularly.
-You'll be enjoying those juicy watermelons all summer long!
+Once your plants are big enough to survive outside and the weather is warm enough, plant them in a sunny spot, 5 to 6 feet apart, and water them regularly.